chris-groves/CV/README.md

 ## Chris Groves

-A sentence about who and what you are.
+A trainee Junior Developer at a top software development bootcamp.
+Have experience in training users of applications and data analysis.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills